GeekyAubergine/zoeaubert.me/src/_content/posts/2023/2022-a-year-in-review.md

 ---
-layout: post
 permalink: /blog/2022-a-year-in-review/index.html
 date: 2023-01-08
 title: 2022 A Year In Review
 description: A look back over my 2022
-tags: ["Life"]
+tags: ['life']
 ---

 2022 has been a year of significant change for me.
 I've wanted to write this since the summer when I thought of this title.
 I was considering borrowing the style from [Robb Knight](https://rknight.me/just-2022-things/)'s and [Sophie](https://localghost.dev/blog/2022-the-year-in-lists/)'s posts, but much like my journalling, I find lists restrictive (more on this later in the journaling section), so I chose to do it this way instead.

 ## Buying my house